Ishaswm/Amazon-clone/README.md

 # Amazon-clone

-This project is a simplified front end clone of Netflix.
+This project is a simplified front end clone of Amazon.